google/ExoPlayer/extensions/cronet/README.md

 There's also a fallback implementation of Cronet, which uses Android's default network stack under the hood.
 It can be used by adding a dependency on `org.chromium.net:cronet-fallback`.
-This implementation should _not_ be used with ExoPlayer, since it's more efficient to use `DefaultHttpDataSource` directly in this case.
+This implementation should *not* be used with `CronetDataSource`, since it's more efficient to use `DefaultHttpDataSource` directly in this case.

 When using Cronet Fallback for other networking in your application, use the more advanced approach to instantiating a `CronetEngine` described below so that you know when your application's `CronetEngine` has been obtained from the fallback implementation.
-In this case, avoid using it with ExoPlayer and use `DefaultHttpDataSource` instead.
+In this case, avoid `CronetDataSource` and use `DefaultHttpDataSource` instead.

 ### CronetEngine instantiation